dvrp0/SBDynamicLocPatcher/README.md

 ## Problems
 ### English
  - Too long sentences
-   - `...card in your hand, **then** destroy the weakest confused unit`
+   - `...card in your hand, then destroy the weakest confused unit`
-   - `...non-legendary unit on the side, **then** deal the same damage to the first enemy in front`
+   - `...non-legendary unit on the side, then deal the same damage to the first enemy in front`
-   - Splitting sentences like `...card in your hand.
+   - Sheepyard really likes `then`.
+Splitting sentences like `...card in your hand.
 Destroy the weakest confused unit` feels more natural.
    - Temples' lores are reallllllllllllly long to be in loading screen.
  - Inconsistence text formatting
    - ![](https://cdn.discordapp.com/attachments/815214884920098817/927613588410105936/unknown.png)